GameDevBox/SingletonManager/README.md

 To persist the instance across scenes, override ShouldPersist:

 > protected override bool ShouldPersist => true;

+Then call it easily from anywhere:

+> GameManager.Instance.DoSomething();

 For pure C# (non-MonoBehaviour) singletons:
 Use PureSingleton<T>, like this: